AMWA-TV/info-006/docs/Device implementation How To.md

 **Subscribe to Change Event for the `right-gain` Parameter**

 Add a subscription notification to changes on the `right-gain` control by sending a subscription command to the SubscriptionManager.
 Paste in the JSON formatted command below to subscribe for changes.
-Note that the command being issues it directed to the Subscription Manager's (oid 5) method (3m1) which is described in the tutorial section of this document.
+Note that the command being issues it directed to the Subscription Manager's (oid 5) method (3m1) which is described in the tutorial section of this document and targets the `right-gain` by using its `oid` of 23.

 ```
 {